How Many Beers Should I Keep on Tap?

 “Places where I will most likely order bottled beer and cans instead of draft: bars with more than 15 taps.
 While some of these places like the Mayor of Old Town in Fort Collins pride themselves on regular line maintenance, most can’t keep up with the extensive line cleaning necessary.
 In these cases, pass me a local bottle or can.”—Becki Kregoski (Bites ‘n Brews)

 Now that you’ve decided on how many taps to have and how frequently to rotate, how do you keep up with managing and marketing them?
 Thousands of bars and restaurants use

-Evergreen, which offers one easy dashboard where you can update your live beer list on your website, social media, print menus, digital drink boards and more in just one click.
+Evergreen, which offers one easy dashboard where you can update your live beer (and cocktail, wine and food) list on your website, social media, print menus, digital menu boards and more in just one click.
 It’s an easy way to manage all of your marketing in one place.
-Especially if you’re changing out 30 different taps a month.
+Especially if you’re changing out 30 different taps per month.

 Overall, when choosing how many taps you offer, the urge is to generally go high.
 You should always take into consideration your space, maintenance, amount of business, and variety.
 Only then can you offer your customers the freshest, most flavorful beers in town!